oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_ReplaceallReferencesinaCollectionval}[11.4.6.4]{#_Toc477876689} [Replace all References in a Collection-valued Navigation Property](#sec_ReplaceallReferencesinaCollectionval)

-A successful [PUT]{.Datatype} request to a collection-valued navigation property's reference resource replaces the set of related entities.
-The request body MUST contain a collection of entity references in the same format as returned by a [GET]{.Datatype} request to the navigation property's reference resource.
+A successful `PUT` request to a collection-valued navigation property's reference resource replaces the set of related entities.
+The request body MUST contain a collection of entity references in the same format as returned by a `GET` request to the navigation property's reference resource.

-A successful [DELETE]{.Datatype} request to a collection-valued navigation property's reference resource removes all related references from the collection.[]{#_Managing_Media_Entities}
+A successful `DELETE` request to a collection-valued navigation property's reference resource removes all related references from the collection.[]{#_Managing_Media_Entities}

 ### []{#sec_ManagingMediaEntities}[11.4.7]{#_Toc477876690} [Managing Media Entities](#sec_ManagingMediaEntities)